Bogotá’s Mercado de la Tierra Celebrates Milestone Anniversary

 Since welcoming its first customers in 2012, Mercado de la Tierra has become a bastion of agroecological produce, beloved by the community.

-More than 30 small-scale producers exhibit agroecological produce at this Slow Food Earth Market, offering food options for everyone.
+More than 30 small-scale producers exhibit agroecological produce at this Slow Food Earth Market, (DA VERIFICARE) offering food options for everyone.

-VIisitors to the market are treated to a range of local fresh produce, like avocados and mangos, papayas, native potatoes, edible tubers like Yacón and Cubios, and wild herbs.
-Mercado de la Tierra also showcases an array of plant-based products, and sells coffees, traditional Amasijos, toasted grains, ceviches, empanadas, and sustainably sourced regional products, which are sold at the convivial Mesa Biodiversa (Table of Biodiversity).
-In particular, the cereals sold at the market are undergoing a period of revival, with the recovery of traditional stone mills in Socotá Boyacá, near Bogota, from which some of its producers source their grain and cereals.
+Here you’ll find local fresh produce, like avocados and mangos, papayas, plantains, vegetables like Indigenous vegetables like yacón and wild herbs.
+Mercado de la Tierra also showcases products like beer, coffee, chocolate, toasted grains, ceviches, empanadas, hummus and other traditional dishes.
+Its cereals, in particular, are undergoing a period of revival, with the recovery of traditional stone mills in Socotá Boyacá, near Bogota, from which some of its producers source their grain and cereals.

 All the market’s producers come from within a 140-kilometer radius of the city and follow principles of sustainability, traceability, fair trade and respect for the environment.